 Lisa is a qualified Nutritional Therapist.
-She has been practicing nutrition for 12 years across a broad spectrum of health conditions.
-She has a special interest in Rosacea, and her research, together with experience, led to the writing of her thesis entitled “The Nutritional Management of Rosacea”.
+She has been practising nutrition for 12 years across a broad spectrum of health conditions.
+She has a special interest in Rosacea Remission, and her research, together with experience, led to the writing of her thesis entitled “The Nutritional Management of Rosacea”.

 I am going to give you a step-by-step guide, in a particular sequence, of actions to take, one after the other, on your road to assisting Rosacea control.